pykenny/FindJellybeans/README.md

 For data synthesizing part, you may need to install `opencv-python` with `pip` (`conda install -c conda-forge opencv` with `conda`) before starting off.
 To run the jupyter notebook, the most easiest way is to install [Anaconda](https://www.anaconda.com/) to get `Jupyter` built on your machine.

-As for image identification part, follow the instructions [here](https://github.com/fizyr/keras-retinanet) here to install `keras-retinanet` package.
+As for image identification part, follow the instructions in official repository to install `keras-retinanet` package.
 You may need to install `numpy` and `tensorflow` through `pip` beforehand.
-(The repository readme also provide a list of troubleshooting instructions, which can be helpful if you have any problem with using their package and scripts.)
+The repository readme also provide a list of troubleshooting instructions, which can be helpful if you have any problem with using their package and scripts.

 ## Instructions
 You can read the workflow in `SynthesizeImage.ipynb` to know how synthesized images can be generated, and then you can collect some jelly bean images of your favorite flavours and generate your own dataset.